nationalarchives/ds-booking-experience/README.md

 Once a workable high-level flow representing required steps is understood and we have a clear sense of the scope for this work, we will need to estimate the effort involved in delivery. **If estimates exceed available time and resources, we may at this point need to revisit the scope and flow**.
 There is [a table](#estimation-table) below for recording estimates and related considerations.

 Diagrams can be opened in [draw.io](https://draw.io).
 For each there is also a PDF version.
+There are also Axure prototypes which have the `.rp` file extension.

+## Version 0.0.6

 ## Version 0.0.5

-[Version 0.0.5](diagrams/0.0.5.pdf) was concluded on 3 December (before a workshop on 4 December).
+[Version 0.0.5](iterations/0.0.5.pdf) was concluded on 3 December (before a workshop on 4 December).
 It incoporates some of the feedback Version 0.0.4 received, as detailed below.
 All feedback which has not yet been addressed is [listed below](#feedback-which-has-not-been-addressed).
 We have also prepared a flow representing the [current seat selection process (in Elsa)](Elsa_diagram.pdf).

 ### Changes in response to feedback for 0.0.5